Skip to content

 • No toll-free numbers

-With so many people using the Google ecosystem, it’s no wonder why Google Voice is such a popular virtual phone service.
-The free version isn’t built for business use, but you can use a paid plan to access auto attendants, ring groups, and Google integrations.
+With so many people using the Google ecosystem, it’s no wonder Google Voice is such a popular virtual phone service.
+The free version isn’t built for business use, but you can use a paid plan to access Google Voice auto attendants, ring groups, and Google integrations.

 Unfortunately, the paid version of Google Voice wasn’t built for team collaboration.
 There are no shared numbers, for example, which makes it harder to hand off customers to colleagues or assign follow-up tasks.

 And like RingCentral, Google Voice makes it hard to keep in touch with international customers.
 It doesn’t offer toll-free numbers or international texts outside the US and Canada.
-Texting is also only available to US customers of Google Voice.
+Google Voice texting is also only available to US customers.

 Want to connect with Slack, HubSpot, or Zendesk?
 No dice: Google Voice doesn’t offer integrations outside the Google ecosystem.